 Dental disease is the most common infectious disease in pets, affecting over 85% of companion animals over the age of two.

 While the fundamentals of good oral hygiene and dental health are similar for our companions and their pet parents, there are some significant differences.
-As humans, we understand why the practice is important, and typically we don’t need general anesthesia for our own procedures.
+As humans, we understand why dental care is important, and typically we don’t need general anesthesia for our own procedures.
 The same is not true for most of our pets.
-Also, it’s important to remember that, unlike our animal companions, we can tell the dentist where it hurts.
-Our pets cannot.
+It’s important to remember that, unlike our animal companions, we can tell the dentist where it hurts…our pets cannot.

 Dogs and cats usually continue to eat, drink and act normally, even in the face of severe dental disease.
-Therefore, for optimum health, all pets two years of age and older should have an annual complete oral examination.
-In many cases, this must be performed under anesthesia because pets often are not very amenable to a thorough oral examination while awake.
+Therefore, for optimal health, all pets 2+ years of age should have an annual complete oral examination.
+In many cases, this must be performed under anesthesia to reduce anxiety experienced during an oral examination while awake.

-As with their pet parents, full mouth radiographs are rapidly becoming the standard of care for our four-legged friends as we become more educated regarding potentially painful lesions which are simply not apparent without them.
+As with their pet parents, full mouth radiographs are rapidly becoming the standard of care for our furry companions as we become more educated regarding potentially painful lesions which are simply not apparent without them.

 Unfortunately, once a pet has periodontal disease, the damage is permanent and they will need frequent cleanings as often as every 4-6 months as well as oral surgery to remove diseased teeth.
 Don’t neglect a disease that is so easily prevented and treated!!